DoctorKhan/The-Social-Game-Book/src/50_conclusion/00_the_unsolved_mystery.md

 **To find true freedom, we must now turn our investigation inward.**

 However, the investigation that follows in *The Human Experiment* will challenge the foundations of your worldview.
-The tools in *Manual Override* are not optional; they are the required training to navigate the next phase of this journey without losing your psychological grounding.
+While you now have foundational tools for managing your internal state, the complete systematic training in *Manual Override* is essential for navigating the next phase of this journey without losing your psychological grounding.

-**Do not proceed to the origin story until you have developed a stable Observer.** The consciousness technologies in *Manual Override* are your psychological safety equipment for the deeper investigation ahead.
+**Do not proceed to the origin story until you have developed a stable Observer through the complete training.** The advanced consciousness technologies in *Manual Override* are your psychological safety equipment for the deeper investigation ahead.

 #### The Deepening Mystery